EPA Announces Winners of the 2022 Green Chemistry Challenge Awards

-On June 6, 2022, EPA announced the winners of the 2022 Green Chemistry Challenge Awards.
+On June 6, 2022, the U.S. Environmental Protection Agency (EPA) announced the winners of the 2022 Green Chemistry Challenge Awards.
 EPA states that green chemistry “is the design of chemical products and processes that reduce or eliminate the generation and use of hazardous substances.”
 According to EPA, the winners “have developed new and innovative green chemistry technologies that provide solutions to significant environmental challenges and spur innovation and economic development.”
 In support of the Biden Administration’s commitment to tackle the climate crisis, EPA added a new award category recognizing technology that reduces or eliminates greenhouse gas (GHG) emissions.
 The 2022 winners include:

 - Professor Song Lin of Cornell University, Ithaca, New York, for developing a new, more efficient process to create large and complicated molecules that are widely used in the pharmaceutical industry.
 EPA states that the new technology avoids using hazardous materials and has the potential to reduce both energy use and wasteful byproducts.